 Today, I take a look at a different aspect of these series of games: The Free Spin bonuses.
-Because Dragon Link and Lightning Link work off the same basic math model, and because the games are developed in cloned pairs, there’s a lot of commonality around the various bonus rounds.
+Because Lightning Link, Dragon Link and Dollar Storm in many ways work off the same basic math model, and because the games are developed in cloned pairs, there’s a lot of commonality around the various bonus rounds.

 The bonus rounds come with their own spin counts, special features and so on, and each have an impact on the volatility and ability to get a great bonus.
 So with today’s write-up, it seemed like a good time to tackle the various bonuses you can get, and which games they appear.
-With 12 Lightning Link games (in six pairs) and six Dragon Link games (in three pairs), there trule is something for everyone.
+With 12 Lightning Link games (in six pairs), 10 Dragon Link games (in five pairs), and four Dollar Storm games (in two pairs), there truly is something for everyone.

 Thanks once again to Slot Queen for letting me leverage her videos to illustrate this.
-She’s an avid Lightning Link player, and since casinos have been closed awhile and this has been on my to-do list for some time, most of the screenshots and many of the videos featured in today’s post will come from her.
+She’s an avid Lightning Link player, and since I’m not the most excited player around these games in terms of my own personal gambling, many of the screenshots and videos featured in this post will come from her, along with some other examples from other channels.

 The Middle Mega-Reel